 Last year I went a bit nuts in trying to create a buffet of various Indian street food.
 Although I turned into a headless chicken trying to get a dozen things on the table at the same time, each piping hot and ready to serve, it sure was fun experience.
 On the menu, we had Samosas, Corn Chaat, Dal Kachoris with Chana Masala, Ragda Tikkis and Dahi Puris to simply name a few.
 (Yes, there was much more than this on our table.
 Much, much more.)

-2 tbsp light cooking oil
+- 2 tbsp light cooking oil

-1 large onion, finely chopped
+- 1 large onion finely chopped

-1/2 tsp red chili powder
+- 1/2 tsp red chilli powder

-1 tsp coriander powder
+- 1 tbsp coriander powder

-400 gms paneer, cut into bite-sized cubes
+- 400 gms paneer cut into bite-sized cubes

-1/2 cup frozen peas
+- 1/2 cup frozen peas thawed

-1 tbsp dried fenugreek leaves
+- 1 tbsp dried fenugreek leaves

-salt, to taste
+- salt to taste